octave-online/octave-online-server/README.md

 	1. Play around with the options, adding new files and selecting a main file
 	1. Click "Create Bucket"
 	1. Ensure that the bucket creates successfully and that the main file runs
+	1. Click the bucket ID in the title bar.
+An information panel should appear with details about the bucket.
+Make sure they look correct
+	1. Click the pencil icon to edit the shortlink; change it to "test999"
-	1. Save the link to the bucket
+	1. Go to "octav.onl/test999"; the redirect should work and the same bucket page should open
-	1. Go back to the main Octave Online Server window, signed in to your account
+	1. Click "Fork This Bucket"
+	1. Enter "test999" as the custom URL in the "Create Project" screen.
+Click "Create Project"; a second or two later, you should see an alert box saying that there is a duplicate link
+	1. Change the shortlink so that it contains illegal characters, like "$".
+Click "Create Project" again; a second or two later, you should see an alert saying that the shortlink has invalid characters
+	1. Close the "Customize Project" dialog box, then reopen it by clicking "Fork This Bucket" again
+	1. This time, click "Create Project" without changing any other settings.
+Your browser should refresh into the new project
+	1. Ensure that you can edit and save files in the project
+	1. Open the info panel for the project by clicking it in the title bar.
+You should see the bucket name under "Forked From"
-	1. Open the side bar menu
+	1. Close the info bar, then open the side bar menu
-	1. Find the bucket you created; ensure that the timestamp is correct
+	1. Find the bucket and project you created; ensure that the timestamps is correct
+	1. Save the links to both the bucket and the project
-	1. Press the "⌫" button to delete the bucket
+	1. Press the "⌫" button to delete the bucket and then the project
-	1. Once deleted, go back to the bucket with the link you saved a few steps above, and ensure that the bucket is deleted
+	1. Once deleted, go back to the bucket and the project with the links you saved, and ensure that the bucket and project are actaully deleted
 1. Small interpreter features
 	1. Run a few lines of code and then run `clc`; it should clear all output from the console window
 	1. Run `doc fplot`; it should produce a working link